DuckyBlender/illusion_bot/README.md

 * Responds to user commands: ~~`/illusion`~~, `/trollface`, `/help`, and `/start`
-* Generates illusions using a Python script and sends the result as a photo ~~* Uploads images to an S3 bucket and generates a presigned URL for the API~~
+* Generates illusions using a Python script and sends the result as a photo
 * Supports throttling to prevent abuse

 **Setup**
 --------

 1. Create a Telegram bot and obtain a bot token
-2. Install AWS CLI and configure it with `aws configure`
-3. Set up an S3 bucket and configure the `BUCKET_NAME` environment variable
+2. Install the dependencies for the python script `pip install -r python/requirements.txt`
-4. Run the bot using `cargo run --release`
+3. Run the bot using `cargo run --release`

 **Commands**
 ------------